 - 1. To continue to provide court assistance.
 (Point 1 of 5 year objectives) - 2.
-To review reporting of analysis format.
-(Point 4 of 5 year objectives) - 3.
 To ensure that the Bureau facilitates the Official Languages Act.
-(Point 3 of 5 year objectives) - 4.
+(Point 3 of 5 year objectives) - 3.
 All work in the Bureau will be maintained and improved where possible to a high standard of quality that is required of a national forensic laboratory.
-(Point 7 of 5 year objectives) - 5.
-To improve and develop the recording, storage, retrieval and analysis of data in the Bureau.
-(Point 7 of 5 year objectives) - 6.
-To assist with education, enforcement and legislation measures as outlined in the National Road Safety Strategy 2013 to 2020 and beyond.
-(Point 8 of 5 year objectives)
+(Point 7 of 5 year objectives) - 4.
+To improve and develop the recording, storage and retrieval of data in the Bureau.
+(Point 7 of 5 year objectives)

+- To investigate the feasibility of providing an on-line reporting service for AGS and drivers.
+A cost benefit analysis and data security assessment to be included in the study. - 6.
+To assist with education, enforcement and legislation measures as outlined in the Government Road Safety Strategy 2013 2020 and beyond.
+(Point 8 of 5 year objectives) - 7.
+To comply with General data protection regulations